vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 ## Pc 69, Suspended bhikkhu

-Other bhikkhus should not commune, affiliate or lie down in the same dwelling with a suspended bhikkhu.
+Other bhikkhus should not commune, affiliate (e.g. participate in _pāṭimokkha_) or lie down in the same dwelling with a suspended bhikkhu.

 There is no offence if one knows the bhikkhu has already given up his wrong view, but has not yet been formally restored.

 ## Pc 70, Expelled novice

 A novice who persists in holding onto such wrong views should be expelled.
+This can mean being told to leave and disrobe, or told to leave and possibly live at another monastery as a novice there.

 A novice may be also expelled when he breaks his precepts habitually and is not intending to correct his behaviour.

 Afterwards, the bhikkhus should not befriend him, receive his services, commune